philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 We will loop through the array and call each reducer by its key.
 We will gather the results into a single state object, whose keys corresponds to the keys of the passed reducer functions.

-Also, immutability is the watch word in Redux, to prevent mutation, we will check for state mutations using shallow checking.
+Also, immutability is the watchword in Redux, to prevent mutation, we will check for state mutations using shallow checking.
 To achieve this, we will store the previous state of a reducer function and the current state which is derived from calling the reducer function.
 Then, we check for referential equality using the `===` operator.
 If the previous state doesn't point by reference to the next state, we know state has changed.

-First, let's begin by adding a test case that asserts that combineReducers returns a reducer that maps the state keys to the given reducer.
+First, let's begin by adding a test case that asserts that combineReducers return a reducer that maps the state keys to the given reducer.

 ```js
 // test/combineReducers.js